 Take this single-track down off the ridge and north toward the ocean bluffs.
-In the springtime, there will be lots of wildflowers blooming along these slopes, like sweet peas, poppies, lupines, blue-eyed grass, sticky monkeyflower, and Indian paintbrush.
+In the springtime, wildflowers blooming abundantly along these slopes, like sweet peas, poppies, lupines, blue-eyed grass, sticky monkeyflower, and Indian paintbrush.

-Back on Panorama Trail, the descent continues and you will start to see areas of the beach below the bluffs.
+Back on Panorama Trail, the descent continues.
+Notice areas of the beach below the bluffs.
 Panorama Trail drops into a ravine that cuts into the side of the ridge and runs down to the ocean.
-As you dip across the bottom of the canyon, you will find a trickling stream and a thicket of oaks for just a bit of shade.
+As you dip across the bottom of the canyon, find a trickling stream and a thicket of oaks for just a bit of shade.
 Ascend the other side and enjoy a look down the gap in the bluffs toward the beach below.
 Spring Trail is visible making its way down the ravine toward the sand.

-Once you climb up the other side of the ravine, you will reach a junction with Spring Trail.
+Climb up the other side of the ravine to a junction with Spring Trail.
 The 3-way junction comes 5.55 miles from the start and marks the end of Panorama Trail.
 To continue with the loop, turn right onto Bluff Trail.
 Alternatively, you could descend Spring Trail to the beach and, if the tide is out, walk north up the sand instead of taking Bluff Trail.
 Molera Beach is a 2.5-mile long tidal beach, stretching from Molera Point to the north down to Cooper Point at the park’s southern boundary.
 Time any beach walk carefully and do not attempt to take the beach route anywhere near high tide when strong waves come right up to the rocks at the base of the bluffs.
 Sleeper waves make this area quite dangerous to cross if the tide is not out.

 There aren’t any tide considerations for Bluff Trail, which takes the high road across the coastal bluffs.
 This isn’t Panorama Trail, but the coastal views are still impressive.
 Bluff Trail passes through an area of loose sand before the ground becomes firm and the trail widens.
 Hike along this dirt double-track trail through grassland to reach the other end of the connector trail between Bluff Trail and Ridge Trail.

-At this point, after 1.55 miles on Bluff Trail, you will have hiked 7.1 miles and there are a few ways to finish up the loop.
+At this point, after 1.55 miles on Bluff Trail and having hiked 7.1 miles, choose from a few ways to finish up the loop.
 The first option comes at the junction with the connector trail to Ridge Trail.
 If you want to head back before reaching the beach, you could turn right here, make a left on Ridge Trail, and a right on Creamery Meadow Trail to retrace your steps back to the parking lot.
 This will be just slightly shorter than the next potential return route, which is probably the most sensible.

 Continue straight on Bluff Trail for another quarter mile where it ends at a T-junction with Beach Trail.
 As you descend toward the beach, you’ll be able to look over the edge of the bluff toward the sand below.
 If you think the sand looks purple, there’s nothing wrong with your vision.
 This beautiful color comes from almandine garnets dissolving in the bluffs above the beach.